classicoman/learning_React/README.md

 Introduces the concept of JSX an also that of Component.

 ### 02-intro_Components.html
 A Component can be created using JSX (as in the example above) or using simply a function, without JSX.
+In any case, you need passing parameters using Props.
+JSX uses ES6 classes.
-* <a href="https://reactjs.org/docs/components-and-props.html">More about Components and Props<a/>
+* <a href="https://reactjs.org/docs/components-and-props.html">More about how to create and render Components using Props<a/>
 * <a href="https://reactjs.org/docs/introducing-jsx.html">More about JSX</a>
+* <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes">More about ES6 classes</a>

+### 03-counter.html
+Implementing a Counter in React, using <i>setInterval</i> function, JSX and the concept of <i>State</i> in React.
+* <a href="https://reactjs.org/docs/state-and-lifecycle.html">More about State and Lifecycle</a>